csusmGDSC/csusmgdsc-web/making-contributions.md

 Welcome!
 I'm glad to hear your interest in improving the GDSC platform as a software developer.
 Here are some quick things to recognize before getting started,

 1. You need some experience with React, TypeScript, and TailwindCSS
+2. You will need git and github set up.
+You can install git using the [link](https://git-scm.com/downloads)
-2. All your changes should be relating to fixing a issue through GitHub issues
+3. All your changes should be relating to fixing a issue through GitHub issues
-3. You should always be on a separate branch from "main"
+4. You should always be on a separate branch from "main"

 ## Getting Started With Local Development